 They may also be used with other procedures, like myelograms.

 Selective Nerve Root Blocks (SNRBs) for FBSS

-Selective Nerve Root Blocks, or SNRBs, are another common and very effective procedure for diagnosing failed back surgery syndrome/post laminectomy syndrome.
+Selective Nerve Root Blocks, or SNRBs, are another common and very effective procedure for diagnosing failed back surgery syndrome/post-laminectomy syndrome.
 Your surgeon injects a pain reduction medication directly into the spine, usually in the cervical (neck) or lumbar (lower back) portion.

-Once inside, the doctor will use a CT scan or a fluoroscope (which is like an X-ray) to monitor the location of the medicine, and note which nerves were affected.
+Once inside, the doctor will use a CT scan or a fluoroscope (which is like an X-ray) to monitor the location of the medicine and note which nerves were affected.
 If the injection offers pain relief, this tells Dr. Chappuis and his team which nerve is the problem nerve.

-SNRBs do come with risks, but when performed correctly they are a generally safe procedure that not only helps with diagnosis – it also provides a small amount of pain relief.
+SNRBs do come with risks, but when performed correctly they are a generally safe procedure that not only helps with the diagnosis – it also provides a small amount of pain relief.

 Other Diagnostic Procedures